What Does It Cost to Move to Panama?

 Eating Out Expenses$200

-As you can see, the upfront costs will be about $6000 for a couple to move to Panama, get a visa, rent an apartment for $900, and get their pet to Panama.
+As you can see, the upfront costs for a couple to move to Panama, get a visa, rent an apartment for $1200, and bring their pet to Panama will be about $7,000.

 These upfront costs assume you move to Panama with a few suitcases each.